- China Tours +

 - Day Tours

 Beijing's summer heat may take some getting used to.
 If you love to swim, or are travelling with children, a day or half a day at a water park may be just what you need to survive the heat.
-These are Beijing's six best water parks.
+These are Beijing's eight best water parks.

 Water World is located in the Water Cube, China's National Aquatics Center, as used during the Olympic Games of 2008.
 It is allegedly outfitted with the most advanced water recreational facilities in the world, but most certainly the most advanced in China.
 The water park covers 12,000 square meters, and you can easily fill the better part of a day here on the many different attractions including multiple speedy slides — fun for all ages!